-The goal of ‘Lessing’ in The Mindless Life (v2.0) is similar to the goal of mediation in general, just approaching it from a different angle to cater for an odd mindset (the 1 out of 10 minds).
-This approach, called the new Version 2 or Level 2 way of Mindlessing, goes against the norms, applying a small but powerful tweak to the core psyche so that an odd mind won’t get so caught up or create further complications in their life.
+The goal of ‘Lessing’ in The Mindless Life 2.0 is similar to the goal of mediation in general, just approaching it from a different angle to cater for an odd mindset, or the 1 out of 10 minds.
+Called the New Version or Level 2 way, or simply the 2.0 way of being Mindless, this approach goes against the norms, applying a small but powerful tweak to the core psyche so that an odd mind won’t get so caught up, or create further complications in their life.
+Just like I had.

-Also, who knows… the general mindset might benefit in some way, shape or form from a stronger understanding of this world.
+Also, who knows… the general mindset might benefit in some way, shape or form from a stronger understanding of the highly sensitive world.
 Besides, we all cross paths daily, so why not improve our relationships with one another by knowing thy neighbour in a new light?

 The Mechanics of a ‘More-ish Mind’